tidev/ti.facebook/README.md

 Facebook requires you to add the Key Hash of the Android app in order for you to use the module.
 Steps to get the Key Hash as follows.
 Alternatively, if you do not have the correct Key Hash on the Android App, the App will give an error message when you login with the Key Hash of the App which you can then copy.

-If you are using Titanium SDK 5.0.2.GA, use the path as follows.
+Use the following command to generate and receive the key-hashpath of your app.
-On OS X, run:
+To do do, replace `<sdk-version>` with your SDK-version and run:
 ```
-keytool -exportcert -alias androiddebugkey -keystore ~/Library/Application\ Support/Titanium/mobilesdk/osx/5.0.2.GA/dev_keystore | openssl sha1 -binary | openssl base64
+keytool -exportcert -alias androiddebugkey -keystore ~/Library/Application\ Support/Titanium/mobilesdk/osx/<sdk-version>/dev_keystore | openssl sha1 -binary | openssl base64
 ```

 You would also require, to fill up the `Google Play Package Name` which is the Application ID and the `Class Name` which is the Application ID followed by the Application Name concatenated with the word `Activity`.
 Example, an App called `Kitchensink` with Application ID of `com.appcelerator.kitchensink` will have the Class Name as `com.appcelerator.kitchensink.KitchensinkActivity`.
 Alternatively, you can check the Class Name in `/build/android/AndroidManifest.xml` which is generated when you build the project.
 The launcher activity is the Class Name of the Application.